sgunonu/hopscotch/README.md

 # Hopscotch
 How to run:
-If not already installed, install the Yelp python package using: pip install yelp
+If not already installed, install the Yelp python package by typing into command prompt: pip install yelp

 then run the program using: python hopscotch.py